Skip to main content

 High-level models focus on the relationship between smart contracts and external agents, such as externally owned accounts (EOAs), contract accounts, and the blockchain environment.
 Such models are useful for defining properties that specify how a contract should behave in response to certain user interactions.

 Conversely, other formal models focus on the low-level behavior of a smart contract.
-While high-level models can help with reasoning about a contract's functionality, they may fail capture details about the internal workings of the implementation.
+While high-level models can help with reasoning about a contract's functionality, they may fail to capture details about the internal workings of the implementation.
 Low-level models apply a white-box view to program analysis and rely on lower-level representations of smart contract applications, such as program traces and control flow graphs(opens in a new tab), to reason about properties relevant to a contract's execution.

 Low-level models are considered ideal since they represent the actual execution of a smart contract in Ethereum's execution environment (i.e., the EVM).
 Low-level modeling techniques are especially useful in establishing critical safety properties in smart contracts and detecting potential vulnerabilities.